ayothealoko/blossomlanguage_blog/content/posts/building_consistency.md

 ---
 title: Building consistency
 date: 2024-06-04
-description: "So I have currently been consistently learning german for the last 45 day and I am very happy about it.
-I have tried before but I ususally tap out at a week.
-This time thugh I was able to go consistenly bo my lesson and see good results from it.
-I want to talk about what changed and how it can help someone learning a new language."
+description: "So for the last 45 days, I have been consistent with my German lessons.
+I am very happy about it.
+I have tried many learning routines before but I always tap out after a week.
+This time though, I am doing it and I am seeing good results.
+So let me tell you what I changed."
 image: images/blocks.jpg
 imageAltAttribute:
 tags: